CBS: Controversies

+"Gay Power, Gay Politics"

+On April 26, 1980, CBS aired "Gay Power, Gay Politics", an episode of the CBS Reports documentary series which purported to document the growing political significance of the LGBTQ community in San Francisco.
+The documentary was accused of purposeful misrepresentation and propagating misinformation, including in its coverage of the 1979 mayoral election.
+In spite of the documentary's premise, the episode focused largely on gay sexual practices and among other claims, alleged that 10% of deaths in San Francisco were related to BDSM.
+Journalist George Crile III also attempted to initiate an interview with then mayor Dianne Feinstein by asking her "how does it feel to be the mayor of Sodom and Gomorrah?"
+The documentary was aired at a time when the Christian right in the United States sought to use homophobic sentiment as a political tactic.
+Six months after the episode aired, the National News Council, in response to a complaint by journalist Randy Alfred, found that CBS had violated journalistic standards in airing the program.

 Brown & Williamson interview

 In 1995, CBS refused to air a 60 Minutes segment that featured an interview with a former president of research and development for Brown & Williamson, the U.S.'s third largest tobacco company.
 The controversy raised questions about the legal roles in decision-making and whether journalistic standards should be compromised despite legal pressures and threats.
 The decision nevertheless sent shockwaves throughout the television industry, the journalism community, and the country.
 This incident was the basis for the 1999 Michael Mann-directed drama film, The Insider.

-Super Bowl XXXVIII halftime show incident
+Super Bowl XXXVIII halftime show controversy

-In 2004, the Federal Communications Commission imposed a record $550,000 fine, the largest fine ever for a violation of federal decency laws, against CBS for an incident during its broadcast of Super Bowl XXXVIII in which singer Janet Jackson's right breast (which was partially covered by a piece of nipple jewelry) was briefly and accidentally exposed by guest performer Justin Timberlake at the end of a duet performance of Timberlake's 2003 single "Rock Your Body" during the halftime show (produced by then sister cable network MTV).
+In 2004, the Federal Communications Commission (FCC) imposed a record $550,000 fine, the largest fine ever for a violation of federal decency laws, against CBS for an incident during its broadcast of Super Bowl XXXVIII in which singer Janet Jackson's right breast (which was partially covered by a piece of nipple jewelry) was briefly and accidentally exposed by guest performer Justin Timberlake at the end of a duet performance of Timberlake's 2003 single "Rock Your Body" during the halftime show (produced by then sister cable network MTV).
 Following the incident, CBS apologized to its viewers and denied foreknowledge of the incident, which was televised live.
 The incident resulted in a period of increased regulation of broadcast television and radio outlets (including self-imposed content regulation by networks and syndicators), which raised concerns surrounding censorship and freedom of speech, and resulted in the FCC voting to increase its maximum fine for indecency violations from US$27,500 to US$325,000.
-In 2008, a Philadelphia federal court annulled the fine imposed on CBS, labelling it "arbitrary and capricious".
+In 2008, a Philadelphia federal court annulled the fine imposed on CBS, labeling it "arbitrary and capricious".